aherbert/gdsc-smlm/docs/fitting_plugins.rst

 Plot Fail Count Data
 ~~~~~~~~~~~~~~~~~~~~

 Produce various plots of the fail count data.
-When this option is run the currently selected item ID in the fail count data is plotted.
+When this option is run the currently selected item (frame) ID in the fail count data is plotted.
 An interactive dialog is shown where the plot settings can be configured.

 The following plots are constructed: